Pairing properties of an odd-frequency superfluid Fermi gas: Space-time structure of the odd-frequency pair wavefunction

 Here, we comment on the spatial oscillation of the pair wavefunction seen in the upper panels in Fig.~\ref{fig7}: As found from the factor $\sin(k_{\rm F}r)$ involved in Eq.~(\ref{eq.x7}), this oscillation originates from the existence of the Fermi surface.
 Thus, with increasing the interaction strength, such oscillating behavior of the pair wavefunction becomes obscure due to the decrease of the Fermi chemical potential [see Fig.~\ref{fig4}(b)], which may be interpreted as the shrinkage of the Fermi surface size.
 Then, since the negative chemical potential realized in the strong-coupling regime can be interpreted as the disappearance of the Fermi surface, the oscillation of the pair wavefunction also disappears in this regime, as seen in the lower panels in Fig.~\ref{fig7}.

-Figure~\ref{fig8} compares the pair wavefunction in the odd-frequency superfluid state with that in the even-frequency case.
-When the pairing interaction is relatively weak [$(k_{\rm F}a_s)^{-1}\le 0$], the difference between the two is remarkable, especially around $k_{\rm F}r=1$.
-Their difference, however, becomes small as the interaction strength increases, as shown in Fig.~\ref{fig8}.
-Indeed, deep inside the strong-coupling regime [$(k_{\rm F}a_s)^{-1}\gg 1$], one can analytically show that
+Figure~\ref{fig8} compares the magnitude of the pair wavefunction in the odd-frequency superfluid state with that in the even-frequency case.
+At $\varepsilon_{\rm F}t=0.8$ shown in Fig. \ref{fig8}(a), when the pairing interaction is relatively weak [$(k_{\rm F}a_s)^{-1}\le 0$], the difference between the two is remarkable, especially around $k_{\rm F}r=1$.
+Their difference becomes small as the interaction strength increases, as seen in Fig.~\ref{fig8}(a).

+We also show in Fig. \ref{fig8}(b) the temporal dependence of the difference between these quantities in the strong-coupling regime [$(k_{\rm F}a_s)^{-1}=2$].
+As analytically shown in Appendix D, these quantities become close to each other when $t\gg1/\sqrt{|\Delta|^2+\mu^2}$, which can be confirmed in this figure.
+In the strong coupling limit $\left[(k_{\rm F}a_s)^{-1}\to\infty\right]$, since $|\Delta|$ and $|\mu|$ diverge, this condition is always satisfied except at $t=0$.
+Thus, in this limit, one finds

-For the derivation, see Appendix B. We find from this result that the {\it magnitude} $|\varphi_{\rm odd}({\bm r},t)|$ of the odd-frequency pair wavefunction in the strong-coupling limit has the same space-time structure as even-frequency case, except at $t=0$.
+(For the derivation, see Appendix D. ) That is, the {\it magnitude} $|\varphi_{\rm odd}({\bm r},t)|$ of the odd-frequency pair wavefunction in the strong-coupling limit has the same space-time structure as the even-frequency case, except at $t=0$.

 Since the even-frequency pair wavefunction in the strong-coupling regime may be viewed as the wavefunction of a two-body bound state, Fig.~\ref{fig8}, as well as Eq.~(\ref{eq.43}), make us expect that, as in the even-frequency case, the superfluid phase transition into the odd-frequency superfluid state may also be described by the BEC of molecular bosons in the strong-coupling regime, unless the absence of the equal-time pairing and the sign change of $\varphi_{\rm odd}({\bm r},t)$ at $t=0$ seriously affect the superfluid instability.
 To confirm this expectation, we show in Figs.~\ref{fig9}(a) and (c) the calculated $T_{\rm c}$ within the framework of the NSR theory explained in Sec.
 II.D.
 We see in these figures that, with increasing the interaction strength, $T_{\rm c}$ always approaches the expected BEC phase transition temperature $T_{\rm BEC}$ of an ideal Bose gas with the molecular number $N_{\rm B}=N/2$ and the molecular mass $M_{\rm B}=2m$: